didrikr/r-device/README.md

 Prerequisites:
 -------------
+On ubuntu:
-- openssl
+- openssl (libssl-dev)
 - wget
 - [rust compiler](https://www.rust-lang.org)
-- linux/bash (for the key generation script)
+- pkg-config
+- git

 - Google Cloud SDK (for the gcloud commands, can be done online)